xiao-ma-gua/hutb/Docs/coordinates.md

 rotation = carla.Rotation(roll=10, pitch=10, yaw=90)
 ```

 The keyword arguments can be omitted and the relevant angle will be set to zero.
-Rotations are applied **intrinsically** in the order **pitch, yaw, roll**.
+Rotations are applied **intrinsically** in the order **yaw, pitch, roll**.

 ---